 the starling editorial committee aims to breathe new life into our editorial perspective and support young writers in this next phase of their careers

-The Editorial Committee is made up of three Starling alumni who will assist with the reading and selection process for each issue.
-Other than the Editorial Committee Lead, each member may hold their space for a maximum of four consecutive issues, at which point applications will reopen.
+The Editorial Committee is made up of two Starling alumni who will assist with the reading and selection process for each issue.
+Each member may hold their space for a maximum of four consecutive issues, at which point applications will reopen.
 This opportunity is made possible by support from Creative New Zealand.

 current members